Connect with us

 on

-It will likely be years before Jackson State University secures enough to fix its housing shortage as efforts are underway to seek legislative support in the absence of a deep-welled endowment.
+It will likely be years before Jackson State University secures enough funding to fix its housing shortage as efforts are underway to seek legislative support in the absence of a deep-welled endowment.

 The university is estimated to lack 1,600 beds, according to the new director of campus operations.

-Jackson State’s funding needs, which appears to be the largest bond request any university submitted to the Institutions of Higher Learning Board of Trustees, totals more than $136 million for infrastructure improvements, renovation of a dorm that’s been offline for two years, and the construction of a new residence hall, according to budget documents.
+Jackson State’s funding needs, which appears to be the largest bond request any university submitted to the Institutions of Higher Learning Board of Trustees, totals more than $136 million for water infrastructure improvements, renovation of a dorm that’s been offline for two years, and the construction of a new residence hall, according to budget documents.

 Some of that money has already been granted to Jackson State, but it’s unclear how much.
 Last year, the university got $15 million in legislative funding mainly for repairs and renovations.